Guacamoley/Desktop-File-Organizer-Python/README.md

 ## How it Works

-The script scans your desktop for files and categorizes them into the following folders (You can also easily add your own categories as well):
+The script scans the selected location's files and categorizes them into the following folders (You can also easily add your own categories as well):

 - **Images**: .jpg, .jpeg, .png, .gif, .bmp
 - **Documents**: .doc, .docx, .txt, .pdf, .xlsx, .pptx